Linear system matrices of rational transfer functions: Introduction

 When allowing generalized state space models, then all transfer functions can be realized by a system matrix of the type

 since the matrix $E$ is allowed to be singular.
 Moreover, when the pencils

 have, respectively, full row rank and column rank for all finite $\la$, then we retrieve the irreducibility or minimality conditions of Rosenbrock in \eqref{minimal}, which imply that the finite poles of $R(\la):=D+C(\la E -A)^{-1}B$ are the finite eigenvalues of $\la E-A$ and the finite zeros of $R(\la)$ are the finite zeros of $S_g(\la)$.
-It was shown in \cite{VVK79} that when imposing also the conditions that the pencil in \eqref{gss} is {\em strongly} irreducible, meaning that the matrices in \eqref{gssminimal} have no zeros at finite points or at infinity, then also the infinite pole and zero structure of $R(\la)$ can be retrieved from the infinite structure of $\la E-A$ and $S_g(\la)$, respectively, and that the left and right minimal indices of $R(\la)$ and $S_g(\la)$ are also the same.
-Moreover, a reduction procedure to derive a strongly irreducible generalized state-space model from a reducible one was also given in \cite{Van79}, \cite{Van81}, and it is also based on unitary transformations only.
+It was shown in \cite{VVK79} that when imposing also the conditions that the pencil in \eqref{gss} is {\em strongly} irreducible, meaning that the matrices in \eqref{gssminimal} have full row rank for all finite and infinite $\lambda$, then also the infinite pole and zero structure of $R(\la)$ can be retrieved from the infinite structure of $\la E-A$ and $S_g(\la)$, respectively, and that the left and right minimal indices of $R(\la)$ and $S_g(\la)$ are also the same.
+Moreover, a reduction procedure to derive a strongly irreducible generalized state-space model from a reducible one was also given in \cite{Van81}, and it is also based on unitary transformations only.

-In \cite{Ver80} these results were then extended to arbitrary polynomial models, but it required irreducibility tests that were more involved.
+In \cite{Ver80} these results were then extended to arbitrary polynomial models, but the procedure required irreducibility tests that were more involved.
 In this paper we will show that these conditions can again be simplified (and also made more uniform) when the system matrix is linear, i.e.,

 We will define the notion of strongly minimal polynomial system matrix, and we will prove that the strong minimality conditions imply the strong irreducibility conditions in \cite{Ver80}.
 We remark that, although the notions of irreducible or minimal polynomial system matrix refer to the same conditions in \eqref{minimal}, the conditions for a polynomial system matrix to be strongly irreducible or strongly minimal are different in general.
 We will also show that when the strong minimality conditions are not satisfied, we can reduce the system matrix to one where they are satisfied, and this without modifying the transfer function.
 Such a procedure was already derived in \cite{VanD83}, but only for linear system matrices that were already minimal at finite points.
 In this paper we thus extend this to arbitrary linear system matrices.